JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/FilterOptions.rst

 The elements of both whitelists and blacklists can be strings, non-negative integers or ranges of non-negative integers.
 It is not necessary to put any value after the colon following :code:`is_defined` and :code:`is_not_defined`.
 Bits are numbered from zero starting from the least significant bit.

+By default, if multiple conditions are used in a :code:`where` statement then the logical :code:`and` of the results is used to determine which locations are selected by the statement.
+The logical operator used to combine the results can be chosen explicitly with the :code:`where operator` parameter; the permitted operators are :code:`and` and :code:`or`.
+The use of the :code:`or` operator is illustrated in :ref:`Example 11 <where-example-11>`.
+Note that it is possible to use the :code:`where operator` option without the :code:`where` statement.
+The option has no impact in that case.

 The following examples illustrate the use of these conditions.

 Example 1